TURTLE: A C library for an optimistic stepping through a topography: Conclusion

-The \emph{optimistic} method is most efficient when navigating through a topography in detailed HEPMC simulations.
-Applied to a muography Monte-Carlo, the TURTLE library allows to render a large scale topography on the fly while only slowing down the simulation by a factor of two, w.r.t. the bare physics.
-This is due to the fact that the \emph{optimistic} method provides both fast estimates of the distance to the ground together with a fast traversal time.
+The \emph{optimistic} algorithm is particularly efficient when navigating through a topography in detailed MC simulations.
+Applied to a muography Monte~Carlo, the TURTLE library allows to render a large scale topography on the fly while only slowing down the simulation by a factor of two, w.r.t.~the bare physics.
+This is due to the fact that the \emph{optimistic} algorithm provides both fast estimates of the distance to the ground together with a fast traversal time.
 Fast estimates are required in order to efficiently track particles that frequently change direction.
-Tree like geometry optimisations are not well tailored for such cases, because they perform a full ray tracing at each Monte-Carlo step.
+BVH like optimisations are not well tailored for such cases: large number of nodes ($>10^7$) but with a stepping limited by the simulation of the physics.
+At best only moderate CPU gains could be achieved but at the cost of a large memory usage.

 The current implementation based on eq.~(\ref{eq:step_size}) could be further refined.
 A simple improvement would be to vary the slope parameter, $\alpha$, depending on the map region.
 For example in plain regions, values of $\alpha$ larger than in mountainous areas could be used.
 This would however require a preliminary analysis of the map data.
 The algorithm discussed in this paper is already very efficient, despite being extremely simple.
 It has no memory overhead and requires no initialisation, apart from loading the initial DEM data.